Sales and marketing directors all ask the same question: “How do I get my products or services in front of the right people at the right time?”

 Retailers serving price-conscious customers might want to consider areas shaded yellow and orange:

-This level of customer segmentation provide sales, marketing, and operations directors a better understanding of a territory’s context, helping them answer the question: “How do I get my products or services in front of the right people at the right time?”
+This level of customer segmentation provides sales, marketing, and operations directors with a better understanding of a territory’s context, helping them answer the question: "How do I get my products or services in front of the right people at the right time?"

 Solving these transportation issues requires an understanding of commuting routes and commuter behaviors.

 For example, Transport For London developed the Transport Classification of Londoners by visualizing and analyzing location data.
-By understanding and clustering seven key variables like travel behavior, use of mobile phones, and income, they came up with customer segments with nine different customer segments.
+By understanding and clustering seven key variables like travel behavior, use of mobile phones, and income, they came up with nine different customer segments.

 Anyone working in transportation could easily create a similar visualization to better understand and categorize their customer segments.